ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of showers and thunderstorms before 11am.
-Mostly cloudy, with a high near 77.
-South southeast wind 13 to 17
+         <h3>Today</h3>Mostly cloudy.
+High near 78, with temperatures falling to around 76 in the afternoon.
+South southeast wind 14 to 18 mph, with
-         mph, with gusts as high as 28 mph.
-Chance of precipitation is 20%.<br></div>
+         gusts as high as 28 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">